meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: `true` or `false`
 **Default value**: `false`

-Adds an object containing the location of each occurrence of queried terms across all fields.
-This is useful when you need more customization than offered by the default HTML highlighter.
+Adds an object to the search response (`_matchesInfo`) containing the location of each occurrence of queried terms across all fields.
+This is useful when you need more control than offered by our [built-in highlighting](#attributes-to-highlight).

-Matches can be found in the `\_matchesInfo` object present in each returned result.

-The location is indicated by the `start` position of the match and its length.
+The beginning of a matching term within a field is indicated by `start`, and its length by `length`.

 ::: warning
-`start` and `length` return the number of bytes and not the number of characters.
+`start` and `length` are measured in bytes and not the number of characters.
 For example, `ü` represents two bytes but one character.
 :::

 ### Example